 Ways to Use The Feelings Wheel Printable

-There are many different wants you can use the feelings wheel as a teaching tool for kids.
+There are many different ways you can use the feelings wheel as a teaching tool for kids.

 These are just a few ideas.